Join Us for the Friends of the UMass Amherst Libraries

 FREE AND OPEN TO THE PUBLIC

-As part of the fall reception program, Friends of the Library Board Member and UMass alum Charles Hadley '64 will be honored with the 2013 Siegfried Feller Award for Outstanding Service.
-This award, established in 1998, is given annually to an individual who has made outstanding volunteer contributions to create awareness and build support for the UMass Amherst Libraries.
+Also as part of the program, the Du Bois Library Falcons Team, including the Library Systems Department and Richard Nathhorst ’79 from Facilities Planning, will be honored with the 2014 Siegfried Feller Award for Outstanding Service for their dedication to the live stream broadcast of the rooftop falcon nest.
+This award, established in 1998, is given annually to an individual or group who has made outstanding volunteer contributions to create awareness and build support for the UMass Amherst Libraries.

 Reception at 2:00 p.m., program beings at 2:30 p.m.

 Reservations are appreciated by September 15: (413) 545-3974 or email@example.com.

 Last Edited: 15 September 2014